cnlab/geo-remote-website/docs/resources/visual-communication.md

 <div class="method-card">
   <h3>Project Background</h3>
-  <p>This was a complex, two-part, 6-week longitudinal remote research study.
+  <p>This was a complex 6-week longitudinal remote research study.
 To increase understanding of study procedures and reduce attrition, research coordinator <strong>Omaya Torres-Grillo</strong> created a series of visuals to help keep participants engaged and informed of the study tasks ahead of them, incorporating participant feedback as part of her MPH capstone project.</p>
 </div>

 ## Areas of Focus

 Two areas of participant frustration were specifically targeted:

-1. **Setting up participant phones** for location tracking
+1. **Setting up participant devices** to complete study tasks and understand study procedures
 2. **Answering daily surveys** sent from Lifedata's RealLife Exp app

 ### Design Principles Applied